anantprakash17/rhombichess/README.md

 The purpose of this application is to introduce a chess variant that has special rules and pieces which could be challenging for even some chess enthusiasts as it forces the player to see the chessboard from various angles.
-It is significantly different from a traditional chessboard in that it is a variant chessboard that is made up of rhombuses instead of squares (refer to the image on the cover page).
+It is significantly different from a traditional chessboard in that it is a variant chessboard that is made up of rhombuses instead of squares (refer to the image on the).
 This chess variant is intended to encourage the growth of the players’ problem-solving skills as well as their overall chess skills.
 It could also be a platform for social interactions as we intend to host this game online.